 Reduce Wall Grime with Spot Cleaning

 Because the best time to remove smudges and stains is as soon as possible, it makes sense to spot clean your walls regularly.
 At Cleanzen, we offer spot cleaning services upon request.
-Our Philadelphia maids are happy to focus on your walls during our next visit to your home.
+Our maids are happy to focus on your walls during our next visit to your home.

 Cleaning spots off walls is only one of many chores that require your attention in order to keep a truly immaculate home.
 Our maids take pride in impressing our clients with wonderful results at each service.
 To request a one-time or recurring home cleaning service, contact Cleanzen today.